-Arthritis Action has continued to expand the availability of therapies which complement our objective of relieving the pain of arthritis, and we also provide mental well-being support and a flexible healthy eating and weight management service.
-We raise awareness, disseminate information and give presentations on self-management topics around the country to people living with, and impacted by, arthritis.
-To improve the way we communicate with external audiences we have also continued to develop our social media channels such as Twitter, Facebook, Instagram, LinkedIn, and YouTube.
+Arthritis Action has continued to expand the availability of therapies which complement our objective of relieving the pain of arthritis, and we also provide mental wellbeing support and a flexible healthy eating and weight management service.
+We raise awareness, disseminate information and give presentations around the country to people living with, and impacted by, arthritis.
+To improve the way we communicate with external audiences we have also continued developing our social media channels such as Twitter, Facebook, Instagram, LinkedIn, and YouTube.